-Israel is a great place to visit because of the variety it has to offer tourists.
+Israel is a great place to visit because of the variety it has to offer tourists – just check out this list of 42 things to do in Israel!
 From diverse cities, historical and religious sites to relaxing quiet beaches.
 As a small country, it is also easy to move around a to see a lot in a short space of time.
-If you have a fortnight to spare, here’s my recommended 2 week Israel itinerary.
+If you have a fortnight to spare, here’s my recommended itinerary for 2 weeks in Israel.

-If you only have a week to spare, check out my 1 week Israel itinerary.
+If you only have a week to spare, check out my Isreal Itinerary 7 days.

 The best way to get around is to hire a car.
 This will give you a lot more freedom to visit places along the way.
 It’s very easy to drive in Israel as the roads are comfortable and the signs in English.